narissatsuboi/employees-api/README.md

 # employee api

 ## Description
 Node.js REST API for employee profiles of a fictious company.
 Developed and deployed for graduate level Cloud Computing course at Seattle University.
+Communicated with Department API (private repo) to exchange stateful data.

 #### Developed with:
 - Node.js - API server.